Update

 Policy Context

-The University-Garneau Major Node is anchored by the University of Alberta, which attracts students and professionals from across Canada and internationally.
-With a diverse range of housing and employment options, along with multiple transportation connections, it stands as a key hub within Edmonton.
-This Major node is also among the 19 identified Priority Growth Areas (PGAs) outlined in The City Plan.
+The University-Garneau Major Node is anchored by the University of Alberta, a large employment centre which attracts students and professionals from across Canada and internationally.
+With a diverse range of housing and employment options, along with multiple transportation connections, it stands as a key hub within Edmonton and is anticipated to see further expansion in both population and employment as the City grows to a population of 1.25 million.

 A Land Development Application (LDA) will be submitted when a developer wants to complete a build on a piece of land that does not currently allow for that kind of build.
 The LDA proposes a change in zoning, which are the rules for what can be built on the land.
 Only City Council has the authority to change zoning through a bylaw.
 The LDA process creates a bylaw for Council’s consideration and, if approved, the rules (zoning) for what can be built on the land are changed.